mmalecki/pcb-jigify/README.md

 ```

 ### Testing jigs

 Testing jigs utilizing pogo pins can be generated in a similar fashion.

+In order to place testing features, pick a testing layer.
+We'll be using `User.Eco2` in our examples.

+Add a "copper" layer `User.Eco2` to pads you want to target with test probes.
+They don't need to be test pads - you can add this layer to any pad, test probe will be placed at its center.

+You will also need to pass in the test probe diameter and the holding length.

 ```sh
 pcb-jigify testing \